xdaluca/gm_ethrio/legal/privacy-policy/README.md

 # Privacy Policy

-The gm.events website provides information about a series of independent events organized by individuals or companies.
+The rio.gm.events website provides information about a series of independent events organized by individuals or companies.

-This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the gm.events website.
+This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the rio.gm.events website.

 ## Information Collection and Use

-We don’t store your data, period.
+We are using Plausible Analytics for collecting the number of visitors on rio.gm.events.
+Nothing else.
+Plausible doesn’t use cookies and doesn’t track nor collect any personal data.

 ## Cookies

-gm.events does not use cookies to collect information.
+rio.gm.events does not use cookies to collect information.

 ## Links to Other Sites